 What is global.json

 Let me first introduce what this file is.

-global.json file in the root of your project (or even in the root of your file system as the SDK will traverse the file system until it finds one) allows to define which version of the SDK to use.
+global.json file in the root of your project (or even in the root of your file system as the SDK will traverse the file system until it finds one) allows defining which version of the SDK to use.

-At the beginning of the .NET Core development this file was defining more aspects of a projects, similar to a Visual Studio Solution (
+At the beginning of the .NET Core development, this file was defining more aspects of a project, similar to a Visual Studio Solution (

 sln) file, but all these others aspects have been dropped after the move from